wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Protected posts types are now excluded from search result.

 = 4.5.5 =
 - New 'Active Login Limit' feature added.
 Refer to [this documentation](https://simple-membership-plugin.com/configuring-active-login-limit/) for more information.
 - PayPal standard subscription canceled status will also be shown in the 'subscription created' transaction details page.